DiffPoseTalk/DiffPoseTalk/README.md

 ## Setup

 - Download FLAME-related files following this [instruction](./models/data/README.md) and setup the enviornments.
+You can easily do this by running the following commands:
   ```shell
   bash ./setup/fetch_data.sh
   bash ./install_conda.sh